Frequently asked questions about adopting a dog from Stokenchurch Dog Rescue.

 Puppies are always popular over older dogs for obvious reasons.
 However, most mature dogs do not have the problems associated with raising a puppy and, as such, are often easier to bond with and will adapt to your routine more quickly.
 Don't forget, some puppies can grow into a larger dog than you anticipated and may no longer be suitable for you or your household.

 Having a constant stream of visitors throughout the day is very upsetting for kennelled dogs, so we limit viewing to between 2.00pm and 3.45pm.
 If there is a particular dog that you would like to meet, our staff, who are familiar with all our dogs, will bring him or her out to meet you.
 Remember, you can view and take several dogs for a walk - you don't have to choose the first dog you to see.

 In line with other Rescue Centres, we do now ask for a minimum donation.
-With effect from the 1st January this is as follows:- puppies up to and including six months – two hundred pounds; dogs from the age of seven months up to and including six years - one hundred and sixty pounds; dogs from the age of seven years and upwards – one hundred and twenty pounds.
+With effect from the 1st January this is as follows:- puppies up to and including twelve months – two hundred pounds; dogs from the age of one year up to and including six years - one hundred and sixty pounds; dogs from the age of seven years and upwards – one hundred and twenty pounds.

 This goes towards helping us with the costs of kennelling and feeding, vaccinations, micro-chipping, and helping us care for future dogs we may have to rescue.
 Of course, the more that you can afford to give us, the better standard of care we can give to the dogs we currently have with us, and to the dogs that may come to us in the future.

 No, but there are several boarding kennels in the area.

 Looking after any animal involves expense and time.
 There will be the occasional vet bill, food, toys, kennelling etc. Every dog is different, but perhaps a minimum budget would be in the order of £10.00 per week for an average-size dog.